djcasual/nagios-plugin-couchbase/README.md

                         Override the configured monitoring system type
 ```

-This script should be executed via cron or a Nagios NRPE check.
+This script should be executed via cron, a Nagios NRPE check, or as a command line rule in Check_MK (Classical active and passive monitoring checks).